yd0729/Notes/src/Computer/Programming/TypeScript/The TypeScript Handbook/3 Narrowing.md

 When we checked that `x` and `y` are both equal in the above example, TypeScript knew their types also had to be equal.
 Since `string` is the only common type that both `x` and `y` could take on, TypeScript knows that `x` and `y` must be a `string` in the first branch.

-**Checking against specific literal values (as opposed to variables) works also. 检查特定的字面值（而不是变量）也可以。** **In our section about truthiness narrowing, we wrote a `printAll` function which was error-prone because it accidentally didn't handle empty strings properly.**
+**Checking against specific literal values (as opposed to variables) works also. 检查特定的字面值（而不是变量）也可以．** **In our section about truthiness narrowing, we wrote a `printAll` function which was error-prone because it accidentally didn't handle empty strings properly.**
 **Instead we could have done a specific check to block out `null`s, and TypeScript still correctly removes `null` from the type of `strs`.**